FelSiq/bllsht-my-database/README.md

 # How to use
-Just run bllshtMyDatabase.py, giving a .sql as first argument containing all the CREATE TABLE commands.
+First things first, you must install python libraries dependencies.
+All libraries used are listed on "requirements.txt" file and can be given to pip3 as argument with the -r flag in order to install then all.
+After that, just run bllshtMyDatabase.py, giving a .sql as first argument containing all the CREATE TABLE commands.
 You may also give a optional parameter, choosing how many instances of each table must be created.
 ```
+pip3 install -r requirements.txt
-python bllshtMyDatabase.py <.sql with all CREATE TABLE> [Number of instances for each table]
+python3 bllshtMyDatabase.py <.sql with all CREATE TABLE> [Number of instances for each table]
 ```

+# Python version used
+This program was made and tested with Python version 3.5.2 and pip3 version 10.0.1.

 # BEFORE USING
 - Read the "[IMPORTANT NOTES](#important-notes)" section @ the end of this README.